 About Keeper

-Keeper is a male Golden Retriever about 6 years old.
+Keeper is a male Golden Retriever over 6 years old.
 Carefully selected as a great representative of his breed, Linda decided to make him part of their program.
 Linda has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Golden Retriever